Rules for the registration and lodging of applications

-As a general rule, the IPA in force since 1 January 2020 foresees that the asylum seeker’s card, which is provided to all persons who have fully registered i.e. lodged their application, is valid for 1 year, which can be renewed as long as the examination is pending.
-However, the Asylum Code provides for a number of cases where the asylum seeker’s cards for applicants remaining on the islands of Lesvos, Samos, Chios, Leros, Kos and Rhodes subject to a “geographical limitation” is valid for 1 month, which can be also renewed.
+As a general rule, the Asylum Code provides that the asylum seeker’s card, which is provided to all persons who have been fully registered i.e., lodged their application, is valid for 1 year, which can be renewed as long as the examination is pending.
+However, the Asylum Code provides for a number of cases where the asylum seeker’s card can be valid for shorter periods.
+Thus, the validity of an asylum seeker’s card can be set for a period:

-- No longer than 30 days, in case that the application is examined “under priority”, under the accelerated procedure or under Art.
+- No longer than 30 days, where the application is examined “under absolute priority” or “under priority”, under the accelerated procedure, under Art.
 84 (inadmissible) or under the border procedure.

-Role of EASO in registration
+Role of EUAA (previously EASO) in registration

 Access to the procedure on the mainland